 - Pinch fresh marjoram

 - 1 1/2 to 2 cups vegetable or chicken broth

 - 1 tablespoon butter

 - 2 tablespoons sunflower oil

-- Salt and freshly ground pepper
+- Salt and freshly ground black pepper

 - Prepare the polenta.
 In a medium pot or saucepan, bring the broth, water and salt to a boil.
 Whisk in the polenta.
-When the water starts boiling again, reduce the heat to low and keep on stirring for about 10-15 minutes, until the polenta bubbles assume the rhythm of their own.
+When the water starts boiling again, reduce the heat to low and keep on stirring for about 10 to 15 minutes, until the polenta bubbles assume a rhythm of their own.
 At this point, you can let the polenta bubble without heavy supervision, for about 45 minutes.
 Pay a visit to the pot to stir from time to time (a bit more often towards the end of cooking).
 Remove the polenta from the stove, add the butter and mix well.

-- In the same pan, heat a tablespoon of butter, add the apples and cook over moderately high heat until browned, for about 3 minutes.
+- In the same pan, heat a tablespoon of butter, add the apples, and cook over moderately high heat until browned, for about 3 minutes.
 Make sure not to overcook the apples.
 Add the apples to the mushrooms.

 - This recipe was entered in the contest for Your Most Impressive Dinner Party Side